Skip to main content

 forex.mobile

-Broker Comparison · April 2026
+Broker Comparison · May 2026

 Axi vs Pepperstone

-Axi and Pepperstone share remarkably similar DNA — both are Australian-founded, both hold dual ASIC + FCA regulation, both offer 0.0 pip raw spread accounts, and both target serious retail traders.
+Axi and Pepperstone share remarkably similar DNA. both are Australian-founded, both hold dual ASIC + FCA regulation, both offer 0.0 pip raw spread accounts, and both target serious retail traders.
 The critical difference lies in platform availability: Pepperstone supports four platforms including TradingView, while Axi runs exclusively on MT4.
 We tested both brokers' live accounts to determine whether Axi's $0 deposit and specialist MT4 tools can compete with Pepperstone's broader platform ecosystem.

 Quick Verdict